SPARC-FAIR-Codeathon/sparc-me/README.md

 ## The problem
 There is **currently no publicly available programmatic appraoch for**:
-- **accessing and interrogating all metadata fields in SDS datasets.**
+- **Accessing and interrogating all metadata fields in SDS datasets.**
-- **creating new SDS datasets** (schemas for SDS dataset validation are not yet publicly available).
+- **Creating new SDS datasets** (schemas for SDS dataset validation are not yet publicly available).

 This limits the ability of members of the SPARC and the wider scientific community to apply FAIR principles for:
 - interacting with SDS datasets for conducting their research (**limits accessibilty**).